 Bia brings Gaelic tradition and upscale comfort fare to Garden Street.

 There are a lot of restaurants in Rhinebeck.
 Not that we’re complaining, of course.
 After all, the Dutchess County village is an absolute dream for foodies who want the best of fine dining in the Hudson Valley.
 In the span of only a few blocks, visitors can satisfy their cravings for American, Asian, Italian, Middle Eastern, or pretty much anything else that might strike their fancy.

 Yet as varied as the Rhinebeck food scene is, there’s not even a whiff of Irish dining in town.

-Come spring, Rhinebeck’s Garden Street will welcome a sliver of the Emerald Isle in the form of Bia.
+This year, Rhinebeck’s Garden Street welcomes a sliver of the Emerald Isle in the form of Bia.
 Named after the Gaelic term for alimentation, food, and sustenance, Bia (pronounced bee-ya) is a new passion project from proprietor and general manager Kyle Kelley, who is well versed in the local bar scene, and chef Rich Reeve, who garnered quite the following during his time at the now-closed Elephant in Kingston.
 The concept for the eatery came to Kelley and his wife, Lisa, who serves as the chief bookkeeper and marketer for the restaurant, during their recent travels through Ireland, where they fell head over heels in love with partnership between cuisine and community.